proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 }
 ```

-In this example, we add via `add_options()` two application-specific options: `--flag` is an optional parameter which doesn't take any additional agruments, and `--size` (or `-s`) takes an integer value, which defaults (if this option is missing) to 100.
+In this example, we add via `add_options()` two application-specific options: `--flag` is an optional parameter which doesn't take any additional arguments, and `--size` (or `-s`) takes an integer value, which defaults (if this option is missing) to 100.
 Additionally, we ask via `add_positional_options()` that an unlimited number of arguments that do not begin with a "`-`" --- the so-called _positional_ arguments --- be collected to a vector of strings under the "filename" option.
 Some example outputs from this program:

 ```
 $ ./a.out